Adam-Behun/supervised-machine-learning/1-3-logistic-regression/week-3.md

 - hyperparameter tuning later

 Training data has values for all variables --> it is training the dataset --> this is supervised learning --> data must be provided beforehand.

-Pre-determined parameters in ml models are params that are set before training the model.

-In the Titanic game, a person is 1 or 0 and that means that I have a 65% confidence in my resulting dataset --> it does not go to one row but all together I have a 65% confidence in my results.